-The National Malaya and Borneo Veterans Association of Australia was established in June 1995, with branches in all states and territories.
+The National Malaya and Borneo Veterans Association of Australia was established in June 1995 and has branches in all states and territories.
 They honour the memory and sacrifice of all those who served during the Malayan Emergency and Indonesian Confrontation.

 The Malayan Emergency took place between 1948 and 1960.
-Australians from all branches of the Armed Forces served over a thirteen year period.
-39 Australians were killed.
+Australians from all branches of the Armed Forces served over a 13-year period.
+Thirty-nine Australians were killed.

 The Indonesian Confrontation took place between 1962 and 1966.
-23 Australians were killed during the Confrontation.
+Twenty-three Australians were killed during the Confrontation.

 The National Malaya and Borneo Veterans Association will be supported by students and staff of Thomas Carr College at this service.